Best Dog Breed for Special Needs Child

 Bernese Mountain Dog

 Looking at their hilarious smiling appearance would be a blessing for the whole day.
-These dogs are easy to train and pleasing to people they love.
+These dogs are easy to train and pleasing to the people they love.
 Having a Bernese pup with your disabled kid, you can leave the couple space to embrace life and improve the mental health of your child.

 Final thoughts